peardeck/policies/terms-of-service.md

 5.3 You agree not to access (or attempt to access) any of the Services by any means other than through the interface that is provided by Pear Deck, unless you have been specifically allowed to do so in a separate agreement with Pear Deck.
 You specifically agree not to access (or attempt to access) any of the Services through any automated means (including use of scripts or web crawlers) and shall ensure that you comply with the instructions set out in any robots.txt file present on the Services.

-5.4 You agree that you will not engage in any activity that interferes with or disrupts the Services (or the servers and networks which are connected to the Services).
+5.4 You agree that you will not knowingly engage in any activity that interferes with or disrupts the Services (or the servers and networks which are connected to the Services).

 5.5 Unless you have been specifically permitted to do so in a separate agreement with Pear Deck, you agree that you will not reproduce, duplicate, copy, attempt to create a substitute or similar service through use of or access to, sell, trade or resell the Services for any purpose.

 5.6 You agree that you are solely responsible for (and that Pear Deck has no responsibility to you or to any third party for) any breach of your obligations under the Terms and for the consequences (including any loss or damage which Pear Deck may suffer) of any such breach.

-5.7 You agree that you will not, and will use commercially reasonable efforts to make sure a third party does not, use the Services to store or transfer any data that is controlled for export under any export or reexport control law or regulation.
+5.7 You agree that you will not, and will use reasonable efforts to make sure a third party does not, use the Services to store or transfer any data that is controlled for export under any export or reexport control law or regulation.
 You are solely responsible for any compliance with the Health Insurance Portability and Accountability Act of 1996 and any regulations thereunder, as may be amended from time to time.

 5.8 You agree that you are responsible for your own conduct and Content while using the Services and for any consequences thereof.
 You agree to use the Services only for purposes that are legal, proper and in accordance with these Terms.